ti-prens/ti-prens.github.io/content/service/_index.md

 ...
 None yet.

 This is just a contact form for now.
-> I have plenty of work to take care of but I am happy to hear if you have any ideas where my skill could be better used.
+> I have plenty of work to take care of but I am happy to hear if you have any ideas where my skill could be used.

 {{< formspree >}}